 Dijana joined Watsi on May 11th, 2017.
-Six years ago, Dijana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dijana's most recent donation supported Marion, a 6-year-old girl from Kenya, to receive a skin graft for severe burns she obtained during a cooking fire.
+Seven years ago, Dijana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dijana's most recent donation supported Kyu, a high school teacher from Burma, to fund heart surgery.

 Marion is a 6-year-old student from the highlands of Elgeyo Marakwet county in Kenya.
 She is the second born in a family of three girls and currently attending preschool near her family home.
 Her parents are small-scale potato farmers.
 One day Marion's mother went to the river to fetch water.
 While she was gone, her children were sitting near an open fireplace at home making breakfast.
 Unfortunately, Marion's dress caught fire on the open flame, and as a result, she sustained severe burns on her back, abdomen and thighs.
 It has been difficult for her to walk, and the wounds are causing extreme discomfort.
 She especially needs a third surgery to treat the severity of her burns contractures.
 Despite Marion's parents having medical insurance, due to previous surgeries that she has had to treat the injuries, the insurance (a monthly subscription) has run its course and is no longer an option.
 Her parents do not have the funds to pay for Marion's surgery and need support.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Marion receive treatment.
 On January 25th, surgeons at their care center will perform a burn contracture release surgery that will allow her to walk with greater ease and resume her normal life at home and school.
 Now, she and her family are requesting $1,478 to help fund this procedure.
 Marion's mother says, “I am really looking forward to seeing my daughter live and walk in a normal way.
 I worked hard to pay for insurance coverage, but unfortunately, it cannot fund the upcoming procedure.
 I am disappointed, but I will not lose hope.
 Kindly help her.”